 Installing the Zapier Addon

-Within this tab, you’ll see a Zapier option.
-Go ahead and click it to open more details.
+Here, you’ll see Zapier listed with your available WPForms integrations.
+Go ahead and click it to see more details.
 This is where you’ll find the Zapier API key for your site.

 Be sure to keep this browser tab/window open, as you’ll need this API key in the next section.

 Creating a Zap in Zapier

-In Zapier, the integrations you create are called “zaps”.
-The next setup step is to create a zap that sends information from your forms to another service.
+In Zapier, the integrations you create are called “zaps.”
+The next step is to create a zap that sends information from your forms to another service.

 This will open the setup page for your new zap.
 If you’d like to name your zap, go ahead and add a title by clicking on the title in the upper left corner of the page.